Climate change is impacting the way people live around the world¶

 Resample your data

-with the variable you created in the cell above where you subset the data- Replace
+1. Replace new_dataframe with the variable you created in the cell above where you subset the data

-depending on whether you’re doing a weekly, monthly, or yearly summary- Replace
+2. Replace 'TIME' with a 'W', 'M', or 'Y' depending on whether you’re doing a weekly, monthly, or yearly summary

-depending on what kind of statistic you’re interested in calculating.- Replace
+3. Replace STAT with a sum, min, max, or mean depending on what kind of statistic you’re interested in calculating.

 # Resample the data to look at yearly mean values